vitiral/wake/design/api.md

 ### [[.config]]

-- `./PKG.libsonnet`: Defines the pkg, including files to include and dependencies.
+- `PKG.libsonnet`: Defines the pkg, including files to include and dependencies.
 Must return a single function (see [[SPC-api.pkg]]).
 - `PKG.meta`: defines the pre-pkg and pkg hashes.
 The downloaded pkg is validated against these values and they are used to identify the pkg.